Charging procedures: a guide for carriers (accessible version)

 10 Support for Carriers

-With the introduction of digital permissions and eVisas, Visa Information Cards (VICs) will now carry contact details for the new Carrier Support Hub (CSH), from whom you will be able to obtain advice as to whether a Section 40 charge is likely to be raised for the carriage of individual passengers.
-The CSH offers a 24/7 support service for carriers and will be staffed by UK Border Force officers trained to deal with enquiries from carriers regarding all types of travel document requirements including identity documents, and both physical and e-Visas.
+With the introduction of digital permissions and eVisas, you will be able to obtain advice from the Carrier Support Hub (CSH), as to whether a Section 40 charge is likely to be raised for the carriage of individual passengers.
+The CSH offers a 24/7 support service for carriers and is staffed by UK Border Force officers trained to deal with enquiries from carriers regarding all types of travel document requirements including identity documents, and both physical and e-Visas.
 The Hub has been designed to support carriers in their attempts to prevent inadequately documented passengers (IDPs) travelling to the UK, thereby reduced IDP arrivals and reducing carriers’ liability for CL penalties.
 The CSH will make every effort to respond in a timely way to all requests for assistance regardless of the nationality of the passenger (this includes calls concerning British citizens who have lost their documents).
 CSH staff will also consider that you or your representative may be calling from an airline departure gate and that the time available for a response may be limited.

 Whilst in the majority of cases it is expected that you will act on the advice given out by the CSH, you are not bound to act on the advice given and may, after taking into account commercial considerations, decide to carry the passenger anyway.
 In these circumstances’ ports will raise a Section 40 charge if appropriate.